z-katas/arch-katas-dcc/ADRs/adr-deployment-method.md

-# Title
+# Deployment methods - Containers Vs Serverless
-Deployment methods - Containers Vs serverless
+Date: 2022-06-21

 ## Status
-proposed
+Accepted

 ## Context
 Deployment methods depict how a software service is deployed into a cloud or a machine to serve its users.
 It is an important aspect of software architecture as it impacts cost, performance, availability of the software.